We get this question a lot, so we figured we’d bring the answer right to your inbox. Here are the options:

 - Being choosy from whom they buy or not buying at all

-- Inflation — items cost more forcing companies to make price increases
+- Inflation — items cost more, forcing companies to make price increases

 - More competitive, buyers are more reluctant to take sales calls

-Reasons why training is wise in a good economy
+Training is wise in a good economy

-Trained salespeople provide a better end-to-end experience by learning customer expectations, ensuring accurate, on-time, and quality delivery, and always working towards meeting or exceeding customer expectations.
-Basically, it’s good for your clients when you have trained salespeople on your staff.
+- Provide a better end-to-end experience by learning customer expectations, ensuring accurate, on-time, and quality delivery, and always working towards meeting or exceeding customer expectations.

-Reasons why training is also wise in a bad economy
+Training is also wise in a bad economy

-Keep the training going year-round for best results
+Keep the training going year-round

 In all economies, a trained sales force is the best long-term differentiator over your competition.
 It’s a necessary investment that will separate your business from the rest of the pack by creating an industry-leading customer experience that results in customers for life.